oracle/docker-images/OracleDataIntegrator/README.md

         $ docker images

-**IMPORTANT:** the resulting images will NOT have a domain pre-configured.
-But, it has the scripts to create and configure a odi domain while creating a container out of the image.
+**IMPORTANT:** The resulting images will NOT have a domain pre-configured.
+But, it has the scripts to create and configure a ODI domain while creating a container out of the image.

 ### Creating ODI container